Uh-Pare-Ent Life Thre-ten-ing E-vent

 If a cause is found, then the underlying condition will be treated.

 In half of the babies who have an ALTE, the cause is not known.
-Home monitoring may be needed if advised by your baby’s doctor.
+Home monitoring may be considered if advised by your baby’s doctor.
 A monitor can record your baby’s heart and breathing activity.
 An alert will sound if your baby is having another event.
+It may also sound for no reason (false positive).
+Your child will be followed closely long term.

 Hall K, Zalman B. Evaluation and management of apparent life-threatening events in children.
 Am Fam Physician.
 2005 June 15;71(12):2301-2308.